ufs-community/land-DA_workflow/docs/source/DASystem.rst

    ..
 COMMENT: Add definition!

    ``filetype``
       Type of file provided for the output increment.
-Valid values: ``fms restart``
+Valid values include: ``fms restart``

-      ..
-COMMENT: Other valid values?

    ``filename_sfcd``
       Name of the file provided for the output increment.
 For example: ``xainc.sfc_data.nc``

-      ..
-COMMENT: Other valid values?

 Observations
 ^^^^^^^^^^^^^^^